yaikobzeray/dev-journal/activity_log.md

 Explored Flutter's ThemeData for consistent dark/light mode theming across the app.

 *Logged at 16:36 · Commit #1 · Salzburg, Austria 🇦🇹*

+## [DEVOPS] Monday, 03 February 2025 — Entry 2

+Configured Kubernetes liveness and readiness probes for all services.
+No more traffic to crash-looping pods.

+*Logged at 16:36 · Commit #2 · Salzburg, Austria 🇦🇹*